Southgate–Lewis House: Robert C. Lambie

-W. H. Passon Historical Society

-Purpose and goal

-The W. H. Passon Historical Society is an organization that strives to secure and preserve materials and artifacts related to Black culture in Austin and Travis County, Texas.
-The Society was founded by Ada Marie DeBlanc Simond (with Janie Beatrice Perry Harrison and Fannie Mae Murphy Lawless).
-The Society was first organized in 1975 (by Ada Simond) and then chartered by the State of Texas in 1979.
-The stated purpose is "To unite all individuals within and without the Black Community who have a genuine interest in the Past, and an eagerness to discover the depth and breadth of the Black Experience in Austin and Travis County."
-The stated goal is "To secure, preserve and legitimize events, documents and artifacts related to the Black Culture in Austin and Travis County [and to] recognize and reward the efforts of individuals and organizations which protect, enhance and reflect respect for the Black Heritage of our community."

-The Southgate–Lewis House

-The Southgate–Lewis House is now the home of the W. H. Passon Historical Society.
-The objective of the historical society for the Southgate–Lewis House is "to establish an educational center including books, journals, exhibits, periodicals, and other materials by and about Black People for the purpose of research and to broaden the knowledge of the citizenry relative to the contributions of Black People".
-The Southgate–Lewis House stands as an important African-American Historical Landmark and as a repository for African-American history and culture.
+His other works include the first engineering building and the Old Main Building of the UT Austin, the Elisabet Ney Museum, and the Hays County Courthouse.

 Wesley H. Passon

-Educator

-Wesley H. Passon (1864–1933) was a Black educator who made many important contributions toward the preservation of African-American history, most notably a summary of the history of the African-American population in Austin, Texas.
-In 1894, Mr. Passon was elected to the position of principle of the school in Wheatville Texas, which was the first Black community associated with Austin after the Civil War, located just west of The University of Texas at Austin.
+Wesley H. Passon (1864–1933) was a Black educator who contributed to the preservation of African American history, most notably through a summary of the history of the African American population in Austin, Texas.
+In 1894, Passon was elected principal of the school in Wheatville, which was the first Black community associated with Austin after the Civil War, located just west of The University of Texas at Austin.
 The community of Wheatville was founded in 1867 by James Wheat, a former slave from Arkansas.
-The location that was once Wheatville (24th street to 26th street, Rio Grande street to the shoal creek) is now primarily student housing and it contains the majority of all of the sororities and fraternities at The University of Texas at Austin.
-W. H. Passon then went on to serve as principle of many other early schools of Austin Texas such as Blackshear School which: "opened in 1891 to provide free public education to African-American children in the community."
+The location that was once Wheatville (between 24th and 26th streets, Rio Grande Street to Shoal Creek) is now primarily student housing and contains the majority of all of the sororities and fraternities at The University of Texas at Austin.
+Passon went on to serve as principal of many other early schools of Austin, Texas, such as Blackshear School, which "opened in 1891 to provide free public education to African American children in the community."
 He was the principal of West Austin School, Clarksville School, Olive Street School, and Gregory Town.
 Two journals record the daily affairs of the West Austin School and the Clarksville School from 1908 to 1918.